pixijs/pixijs.com/src/tutorials/v8.0.0/fishPond/step4/step4-content.md

 ## Animate Overlay

 Similar to the previous step, we will now animate the water overlay using the application's ticker.
-The code has been modify to call both animation functions for the fish and this overlay so we only need to add the animation logic inside the `animateWaterOverlay` function.
+The code has been modified to call both animation functions for the fish and this overlay so we only need to add the animation logic inside the `animateWaterOverlay` function:

 ```javascript
 // Extract the delta time from the Ticker object.